 In Agile, let's take the Scrum framework as an example.
 The responsibilities of the project manager are evenly distributed between the PO and the team.
-The PO is now responsible for all strategic planning: product vision, product road map, time lines, budget, and scope (remains flexible most of the time).
-A team is responsible for all tactical activities: sprint planning, story estimation, task breakdown, work assignment and work flow management, various team ceremonies, etc. A ScrumMaster, selected by a team (the ideal case), usually picks up various team logistics, resolving inter- and intra-team impediments, brokering and facilitating ceremonies, negotiating with the PO, protecting a team from undesirable external influence. and escalating problems executive to management.
+The PO is now responsible for all strategic planning: product vision, product road map, timelines, budget, and scope (which remains flexible most of the time).
+A team is responsible for all tactical activities: sprint planning, story estimation, task breakdown, work assignment and work flow management, various team ceremonies, etc. A Scrum Master, selected by a team (the ideal case), usually picks up various team logistics, resolving inter- and intrateam impediments, brokering and facilitating ceremonies, negotiating with the PO, protecting a team from undesirable external influence, and escalating problems to executive management.